 Make the Meringues

-- Beat in 2 tablespoons sugar until mixture holds long, stiff peaks when beater is lifted.
-Fold in remaining sugar and vanilla.
+Beat in 2 tablespoons sugar until the mixture holds long, stiff peaks when the beater is lifted.
+Carefully fold in the remaining sugar and vanilla.

-- Place in pastry bag fitted with 1/2-inch plain tube and pipe 1 large round or 10 small ones onto a prepared baking sheet.
 Bake 1 hour or until meringue is firm to the touch.
-If meringues brown during baking, reduce heat.
-Transfer meringues to rack and let cool.
+If the meringues begin to brown during baking, reduce the heat.
+Transfer the meringues to a rack and let cool.

 Make the Chestnut Purée

-- Place chestnuts in a shallow ovenproof dish and bake 10 to 15 minutes, or until skin dries and peels off easily.
-Rub nuts in rough cloth to remove skins.
+Bake 10 to 15 minutes, or until skin dries and peels off easily.
+Rub the nuts into a rough clean cloth or hand towel to remove the inner skins.

-- Place peeled and skinned nuts in a saucepan with vanilla bean and water to cover and bring to a boil over high heat.
-Reduce heat, cover and simmer 25 to 30 minutes, or until very tender.
-Remove vanilla bean (it can be rinsed and reused).
+Bring to a boil over high heat.
+Reduce the heat, cover, and simmer for 25 to 30 minutes, or until the chestnuts are very tender.
+Remove the vanilla bean.

-- In a small saucepan, briefly boil together 3/4 cup water and 1/3 cup sugar to make a thin sugar syrup.
+Meanwhile, boil 3/4 cup water and 1/3 cup sugar in a small saucepan to make a thin sugar syrup.
 Set aside to cool.

-- In a medium bowl, beat cream until stiff, with 1 to 2 tablespoons sugar or to taste and 1 teaspoon vanilla.
+In a medium bowl, beat the cold cream with 1 to 2 tablespoons of sugar and 1 teaspoon vanilla until stiff.

-- In a separate small bowl, beat pasteurized egg white until stiff peaks form, then fold into cream.
-Place cream mixture into a pastry bag fitted with a star tip.
+Fold the egg white into the cream and add the mixture to a pastry bag fitted with a star tip.

-- Arrange meringues on a serving platter and pipe chestnut purée into a birds-nest shape around the edge of each meringue.
+Arrange the meringue or meringues on a serving platter and pipe the chestnut purée into a birds-nest shape around the edge.

-- Pipe cream mixture in the center, piling it high.
-Sprinkle grated chocolate over whipped cream and chill until serving time.
+Pipe the cream mixture in the center, piling it high so it resembles a mountain.
+Sprinkle grated chocolate over the whipped cream and chill until serving time.